 Have Earnings And Dividends Been Growing?

 Stocks with flat earnings can still be attractive dividend payers, but it is important to be more conservative with your approach and demand a greater margin for safety when it comes to dividend sustainability.
-If earnings fall far enough, the company could be forced to cut its dividend.
-It's not encouraging to see that Firm Capital Mortgage Investment's earnings are effectively flat over the past five years.
-We'd take that over an earnings decline any day, but in the long run, the best dividend stocks all grow their earnings per share.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+With that in mind, we're not enthused to see that Firm Capital Property Trust's earnings per share have remained effectively flat over the past five years.
+It's better than seeing them drop, certainly, but over the long term, all of the best dividend stocks are able to meaningfully grow their earnings per share.

-Firm Capital Mortgage Investment also issued more than 5% of its market cap in new stock during the past year, which we feel is likely to hurt its dividend prospects in the long run.
+Firm Capital Property Trust also issued more than 5% of its market cap in new stock during the past year, which we feel is likely to hurt its dividend prospects in the long run.
 It's hard to grow dividends per share when a company keeps creating new shares.

 The Bottom Line